-The Problem: The West Is Growing Fast – And Our Water Supplies Are Not
+The West Is Growing Fast, And Our Water Supplies Are Not

 The Interior West is simultaneously the driest and fastest growing region of the United States.
-With an expected increase of millions of more residents to our region in the coming decades and dwindling water available due to climate change, it is imperative that a new style of land development be implemented now – one that recognizes and embraces the limited amount of water in the West and our hotter and drier future.
+With an expected increase of millions of more residents in the coming decades and dwindling water available due to climate change, it is imperative that we implement a new style of land development now — a more resilient one that recognizes and embraces the limited amount of water in the West and our hotter and drier future.
 Simply put, we cannot continue to grow the same way we have in the past.

-For many decades, these two planning processes were disparate and uncoordinated.
-Land use planners would tell water utility managers how much water they need for a new development, and the water managers would provide.
-For a secure water future, however, water conservation and efficiency must be integrated into community planning and development.
-That is, land use planners and water managers need to integrate their efforts and plan water-smart development from the very beginning.
+For many decades, land use and water planning were disparate and uncoordinated.
+Land use planners would tell water utility managers how much water they needed for a new development, and the water managers would provide.
+For a secure water future, however, water conservation and efficiency must be integrated into all phases of community planning and development.
+Land use planners and water managers need to integrate their efforts and plan water-smart development from the very beginning.
 It may sound like a simple solution but bringing these two processes together actually goes a long way toward reducing how much water is needed for growing communities.

-Because there are so many opportunities for integrating water and land use planning, WRA teamed up with Pace University’s Land Use Law Center to develop a comprehensive Guidebook that provides land use planners with the resources necessary to fully integrate water efficiency into their land use planning efforts.
-This Guidebook provides hundreds of techniques, sample codes/policies, and community examples that explain how to reduce the water footprint of new development.
+Because there are so many opportunities for integrating water and land use planning, WRA teamed up with Pace University’s Land Use Law Center to develop a comprehensive guidebook that provides land use planners with the resources necessary to fully integrate water efficiency into their land use planning.
+This Guidebook provides hundreds of techniques, sample codes and policies, and community examples that explain how to reduce the water footprint of new development.

-Each chapter in the guidebook provides water efficiency policy options in a different planning stage.
-These include comprehensive plans, zoning code, subdivision regulations, site-plan regulations, development agreements, non-zoning incentives, and more.
-The Guidebook is targeted to land use planning professionals but written in an accessible manner for water professionals and other interested parties as well.
+Each chapter in the Guidebook provides water efficiency policy options in the different planning stages.
+These include comprehensive plans, zoning codes, subdivision regulations, site-plan regulations, development agreements, non-zoning incentives, and more.
+The Guidebook is targeted to land use planning professionals, but written in an accessible manner for water professionals and other interested parties as well.
 As demonstrated throughout the Guidebook, planning water-smart communities can both meet the housing needs of our new residents and use significantly less water.

-- Working with local communities in Colorado to support their integration efforts.
-Primarily focused on the Front Range, WRA is providing assistance tailored towards an individual community’s specific needs.
-This includes convening informational meetings with policymakers and staff, organizing and facilitating workshops to advance policies or integration processes, and conducting related research specific to each community, and drafting policy recommendations and language (e.g., best practices for water-wise landscaping ordinances).
+WRA provides assistance tailored to an individual community’s specific needs.
+Our work includes convening informational meetings with policymakers and staff, organizing and facilitating workshops to advance policies or integration processes, conducting research specific to each community, and drafting policy recommendations and language (e.g., best practices for water-wise landscaping ordinances).